Skip to content

 S2 -->|fail| S1

-When to use: Repeatable processes where output quality at each stage gates progress — the command layer in agent-driven projects.
+When to use: repeatable processes where each stage's output quality gates progress, like the command layer.

-Trade-off: Explicit pass/fail at each boundary, with feedback loops on failure.
+Trade-off: explicit pass or fail at each boundary, with feedback loops on failure.

 Supervisor